RolandNeedsAmmo/RolandNeedsAmmo.github.io/README.md

 I've also opted for a digital HTML version rather than a printable one, not to deal with lots of paper — or reprint updated versions every time something changes.
 I find it works best on a smartphone for quick reference, if you ask me :)

 The guide will be available in two versions: English and Italian.
-Both versions contain the same information,
+Both versions contain the same information.